-We are pleased to announce the release of Volume 5 of Past Tense Graduate Review of History.
-Click here to download a PDF version of the issue.
+We are pleased to announce the release of Volume 6 of Past Tense Graduate Review of History.

 Thank you for supporting graduate research in history, and please enjoy the latest issue of Past Tense!